 Federal law requires that all MAT patients receive counseling, education, and medical assessments as part of the treatment program.
 MAT patients have to undergo several one-on-sone therapy sessions with a counselor.
 Patients also undergo group counseling, which involves creating a comfortable environment to work out emotional issues.
 Group counseling also provides positive peer pressure to abstain from substance use.
 The other pillar of the MAT program is community education.
 Currently, the opioid epidemic affects every group of people in the United States.
 Community education is meant to increase public awareness of the nature of opioid addictions and treatment options available.

 Most insurance plans will cover this type of addiction treatment.
 The effectiveness of the MAT program has allowed many health care providers to cover this type of treatment service.
 Currently, over 16 insurance providers have committed to supporting patients going through MAT programs.

 Many addiction treatment centers within our Rehab Directory offer Medially Assisted Treatment.
 If you're looking to participate in a MAT program, there are many options within our directory.
-You can browse participating rehab centers by clicking here.
+You can browse rehab centers by clicking Find A Rehab above.

 A common myth about MAT is that doctors are substituting one drug for another, creating an alternate addiction.
 To the untrained eye, MAT is merely substituting one opiate for another.
 But that's not the case.
 In the MAT program, Doctors replace dangerous drugs that will likely kill you, with non-dangerous medications that allow you to get back to a healthy lifestyle.
 Although methadone can be easily abused, research shows that when used correctly, MAT medications have little adverse and long-term effects on patient's employability, intelligence, or physical functioning.